 Check Your Airline Policies for Pets

 It's important to check with the airline’s rules and regulations for bringing your dog or cat on board.
-While American Airlines still allows pets to be transported via baggage, they have very specific guidelines that must be met — which include the proper transport container — and they will not accept brachycephalic or snub-nosed dogs like Frenchies or Pugs due to possible breathing complications.
+While American Airlines still allows pets to be transported in the baggage area, it has very specific guidelines that must be met — which includes the proper transport container — and they will not accept brachycephalic or snub-nosed dogs or cats like Pugs or Persians due to possible breathing complications.
 Most airlines have strict regulations on flights lasting 12 hours or longer and certain destinations are off limits to pets.
-There are even rules regarding age.
-Educating yourself in advance will make it easier to quickly determine who you'll be flying with and what to expect before, during and after the flight.
-Each airline will have its own policies and restrictions, so it's recommended you become acquainted with them.
+There are even rules regarding a pet's age.
+Checking out the airline's web information concerning transporting pets is the best way to educate yourself in advance, and it will make it easier to quickly choose and airline and to let you know what to expect before, during, and after the flight.
+Each airline will have its own policies and restrictions.

 To give you an overall sense of airline restrictions and rules, here's the info on traveling with pets for some of the most popular airlines: American Airlines- Flying with Pets and Kennel Guidelines; Delta Airlines - Flying With Pets and Kennel Requirements and United - Flying With Pets In Cabin and In Transport.
-Remember that for Southwest, there is no flying with pets in cargo.
-For your airlines, just search online for your airlines and "travel with pets" to find the info on traveling with your pets.
+Remember that for Southwest, pets cannot travel in cargo.
+Go to the airline website and enter "travel with pets" in the search box.
 If you need specific info on cargo travel, search your airline and "pet cargo travel".

 Book Pet Travel Plans Early

 As mentioned above, most airlines have a limited number of pets they'll accept for any one flight.
 With some airlines that limitation may extend to pets traveling in cargo as well.
 That's why it's important to find out your particular airline's restrictions and book your trip in advance if you want to travel together.
 It's also worth noting that, unlike children, most airlines will not fly a pet unattended.
 For that you'd need a company like Pet Movers.
-In other words, you can't use an airline as an air cargo transport unless you plan on tagging along for the ride.
+In other words, you must travel with your pet in most cases, even if she is traveling in cargo.

 Check And Get The Green Light for Pet Travel